How to Repair MySQL Database

 sudo mysqldump --all-databases --add-drop-database --add-drop-table --routines > <file name>.sql

-6. Start MySQL client and drop all the affected database tables.
+6. Start the MySQL client and drop all the affected database tables.
 To drop a database table, try:

 DROP TABLE IF EXISTS <table name>;